Pediatric Abusive Head Trauma CE for Kentucky Nurses

 As stated above, having a social worker present may be helpful.

-Mandated reporting to county child welfare services and law enforcement agencies is required as soon as you have a reasonable suspicion that abuse has occurred.
+Mandated reporting to county child welfare services and law enforcement agencies is required as soon as the reporter has a reasonable suspicion that abuse has occurred.
 It is not necessary to wait until all assessments are complete.
 Although there is usually a cross-reporting mandate between child welfare and law enforcement officials, it might not happen immediately.
-Generally, once law enforcement officials are notified, they will launch an investigation parallel to the child welfare agency’s investigation (Gilles, 2004).
+Generally, once law enforcement officials are notified, they will launch an investigation parallel to the child welfare agency’s investigation.

-Child abuse and neglect is a serious problem in Kentucky, and pediatric abusive head trauma accounts for nearly half of child fatalities due to physical abuse.
+Although the statistics continue to improve, child abuse and neglect remains a problem in Kentucky.
+Pediatric abusive head trauma accounts for the majority of child fatalities due to abuse, with six fatalities and 24 near fatalities reported in 2016 (Kentucky Public Health, 2017).
 It is important for healthcare professionals to be aware of the risk factors and signs and symptoms of AHT in the patients they care for.
 Kentucky offers a 24-hour hotline number to make a report of abuse or neglect, and any person suspecting child abuse is required to report it immediately.

 Various resources are also available to help prevent the behaviors that lead to AHT, including Kentucky’s statewide HANDS program.
 Prevention education by healthcare professionals serves the important goal of reducing child abuse and neglect, including abusive head trauma.